 I began to consider sharing my yogi love and perhaps becoming a teacher, I wanted to add a new soundtrack, sense of humour and some interaction to the experience too, some yoga classes can be a little too quiet and serious for me.

-But as soon as I started to dabble with the notion of becoming qualified I quickly became intimidated by anything #yoga as it seemed to be synonymous with beauty, physical perfection, extraordinary back drops, impressive feats of flexible strength and an ability to carry off the cardigan, leg warmers and hot pants look – BTW what’s with that?
-You’re either cold or you’re not!
+But as soon as I started to dabble with the notion of becoming qualified I quickly became intimidated by anything #yoga as it seemed to be synonymous with beauty, physical perfection, extraordinary back drops, impressive feats of flexible strength and an impressive selection of super expensive yoga pants.

 Despite being strong and a decent mover I had no party trick – no handstand or balancing act to show for my years of practice.

-As for my feet, yogi’s have beautiful feet – decorated with toe rings and anklets but I’ve been blessed with a cracking pair of bunions, I’ve even been described as a “treacle if it weren’t her feet” – charming eh?!
+As for my feet, yogi’s have beautiful feet – decorated with toe rings and anklets but I’ve been blessed with a cracking pair of bunions.
+So I talked myself out of the notion of ever teaching yoga.

 Why?
 Because a couple of things challenged me to re-think these limitations and find a way to overcome them.
-These are unique to my situation but I’m sharing with you because if you’re ability to change and grow yourself right now is plagued with doubt or you’re finding excuses I want you to STOP, life is too short for that malarkey.
+These are unique to my situation but I’m sharing with you because if you’re ability to change and grow yourself right now is plagued with doubt or you’re finding excuses it needs to stop.

 I then came across the Freestyle Yoga Project which advocated a fusion of yoga and dynamic movement skills, it simply added fuel to my fire and they offered a teacher training qualification that worked with my schedule, but I only discovered that because I was still looking, exploring and hoping… I hadn’t given up.